Caloocan: Topography

-South Caloocan, where most commercial and industrial establishments are found, lies on generally flat and highly accessible land, with slopes ranging from 0-3%.
-The topography gradually changes into gently to moderately sloping to rolling along the North Luzon Expressway, with slopes ranging from 3-18%.
+South Caloocan, where most commercial and industrial establishments are found, lies on generally flat and highly accessible land, with slopes ranging from 0–3%.
+The topography gradually changes from gently to moderately sloping to rolling along the North Luzon Expressway, with slopes ranging from 3–18%.
 The highest point at 35.00 m above sea level can be found in this area, while the lowest point is in the southern part of Dagat-Dagatan at about 0.993 m above mean sea level.

-North Caloocan is characterized with gently to steeply undulating to rolling topography with slopes ranging from 3-18%, mostly seen in the northern and central portion, gradually transforming into a southward trend of flat lands down to the southwestern tip of the boundary.
-Being accessible to major roads, many industrial and residential subdivisions have been developed in this near-level land.
+North Caloocan is characterized by gently to steeply undulating to rolling topography with slopes ranging from 3–18%, mostly seen in the northern and central portion, gradually transforming into a southward trend of flat lands down to the southwestern tip of the boundary.
+Being accessible to major roads, many industrial and residential subdivisions have been developed on this near-level land.

 Geology

 The geologic formation of the two portions of Caloocan varies in type and characteristics. and are specifically classified as quaternary alluvium, tuff and tuffaceous sediment, pyroclastic flow deposit, and conglomerates.
-The formation on the eastern half of Metropolitan Manila extending to the coastline of Manila Bay and including a greater part of South Caloocan, is the quaternary alluvium - consisting of unconsolidated stream‐deposited sediments that includes sand, silt, clay or gravel.
+The formation on the eastern half of Metropolitan Manila extending to the coastline of Manila Bay and including a greater part of South Caloocan is the quaternary alluvium, which consists of unconsolidated stream-deposited sediments that include sand, silt, clay and gravel.

-Eastward of South Caloocan, large areas consisting of tuff and tuffaceous sediment can be traced, spreading towards the whole eastern side of Metropolitan Manila.
-Pyroclastic flow deposit or igneous rocks formed by the lithification of ash flow are likewise present in northern fringes of South Caloocan and in most parts of North Caloocan.
+Eastward of South Caloocan, large areas consisting of tuff and tuffaceous sediment can be traced, spreading towards the whole eastern side of Metro Manila.
+Pyroclastic flow deposit or igneous rocks formed by the lithification of ash flow are likewise present in some northern fringes of South Caloocan and in most parts of North Caloocan.
 On the northeast borders of North Caloocan, conglomerate rocks were traced, crossing Tala Estate and extending to the province of Bulacan and the La Mesa Watershed.

 Soil found in both areas of Caloocan predominantly falls under the Novaliches Series, covering 96% of the total land area of the city.
 The Novaliches Series is composed of reddish brown soil, friable in consistency and granular in structure.
-Spherical concretions are present in the subsoil and underneath are tuffaceous material of varying degrees of disintegration and weathering.
-Tuffaceous material is exposed by extensive erosion in some places.
+Spherical concretions are present in the subsoil and underneath is tuffaceous material of varying degrees of disintegration and weathering.
+This tuffaceous material is exposed by extensive erosion in some places.